What you need to know about how to calculate billable hours

 The process of how to calculate billable hours is a matter that you should not take lightly.
 Every business owner and freelancer should be able to answer the question “How do I calculate my billable hours?”
 “Do I need a billable hours calculator?”.
 This article aims at giving you all the necessary information about it.

 In a previous article, we focused our attention on how to write an invoice for your freelance work from A to Z. So, we think it’s high time that we break down all the pieces of knowledge you need to know about how to calculate billable hours.
 We’ll try to answer all the whats and hows of billable time calculation.

 The definition of the billable hours

-Generally, freelancers, start-ups, and agencies tend to track their work in billable hours.
+Generally, freelancers, start-ups, and creative agencies tend to track their work in billable hours.
 So what are billable hours?
 They compose the total hours of work.
 In cases that teams work on multiple tasks or professionals that undertake many projects, the concept of billable time is highly valuable.
-It also comes in pretty handy since it helps them keep their billable hours and the overall workload under control.
+It also comes in pretty handy since it helps them keep their billable hours under control and manage the overall workload.